Knamer95/Moonart/README.md

 ```

 10) Extract the files from `moonart/api-rest-symfony/api-rest-symfony.rar` on the `Symfony` root path (`moonart/api-rest-symfony/*here*`).
-This way, you won't need to install Symfony.
+This way, you won't need to install `Symfony`.
 If you wanted to, I installed the skeleton, and some libraries that you can find there.

 And you should be ready to go!